RhythmusByte/RhythmusByte/README.md

 🌠  My mission is to create something unique and innovative, pushing the boundaries of what's been done before.
 I believe in being happy and finding fulfillment in my work and personal life.

 📌 I'm seeking for assistance who can help me to achieve my dream.
 I'm open to collaborate with anyone who wants to learn and share knowledge each other.
-You can <a href="https://akhil-linktree.netlify.app/">contact me</a> anytime you want.
+You can <a href="https://rhythmusbyte.github.io/LinkTree" target="_blank">contact me</a> anytime you want.

 🌟 I've created some small <a href="#project">projects</a> you can check it out.
 All those were fully coded using only an Android Smartphone.
 </p>